magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 </Screen>
 ```

-Here, we've replaced the `minLength` validator with a hand-built validator that does the same thing.
+Here, we've added a hand-built validator that check whether the text is between 4 and 50 characters long.

 Validations incidentally also work for built-in screens as they inherit from the abstract Screen component.
 The variable that holds the response in these cases is always called `response`.